Olivine: High-pressure polymorphs

 At the high temperatures and pressures found at depth within the Earth the olivine structure is no longer stable.
 Below depths of about 410 km olivine undergoes an exothermic phase transition to the sorosilicate, wadsleyite and, at about 520 km depth, wadsleyite transforms exothermically into ringwoodite, which has the spinel structure.
 At a depth of about 660 km, ringwoodite decomposes into silicate perovskite ((Mg,Fe)SiO3) and ferropericlase ((Mg,Fe)O) in an endothermic reaction.
 These phase transitions lead to a discontinuous increase in the density of the Earth's mantle that can be observed by seismic methods.
 They are also thought to influence the dynamics of mantle convection in that the exothermic transitions reinforce flow across the phase boundary, whereas the endothermic reaction hampers it.

 The pressure at which these phase transitions occur depends on temperature and iron content.
 At 800 C, the pure magnesium end member, forsterite, transforms to wadsleyite at 11.8 GPa and to ringwoodite at pressures above 14 GPa.
 Increasing the iron content decreases the pressure of the phase transition and narrows the wadsleyite stability field.
 At about 0.8 mole fraction fayalite, olivine transforms directly to ringwoodite over the pressure range 10.0 to 11.5 GPa.
-Fayalite transforms to Fe_{2}SiO_{4} spinel at pressures below 5 GPa.
+Fayalite transforms to Fe2SiO4 spinel at pressures below 5 GPa.
 Increasing the temperature increases the pressure of these phase transitions.